letsmake-uk/sound-light-and-motion/_posts/2015-06-05-2-galileo-outputs.md

 A servo is a lot like a motor, but instead of being designed to turn with as much *power* as possible, it's designed to turn with as much *accuracy* as possible.
 As a result, it doesn't turn full circle.
 Instead it turns half a circle, from 0 to 180 degrees.

-The robot arm on one of the galileos is just three of these mounted inside a 3d-printed armature.
-Wire each one to a different analog output on your board.
+The robot arms on some of the galileos are just three of these mounted inside a 3d-printed armature.
+You can decide which inputs control which servos using Connect Anything - try and see if you can pick something up, or do a robot dance!

 ![Servo output](../img/galileo/Output - Servo_bb.png "Servo output")